lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for voter registration
 - rules, policies, and procedures for voter identification
 - For evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials
+- rules, policies, and procedures for raw vote results (including ranked-choice etc.)
+- rules, policies, and procedures for choosing vote calculation method
+- rules, policies, and procedures for vote calculation method